Book your Japan Tour!

 Once at the Dentetsu Line, show your Snow Monkey Pass at the counter so you can be allowed through the barriers.
 Board the train and relax for the next hour.

-Yudanaka Station to Kanbayashi Onsen
+Yudanaka Station to Snow Monkey Park

-When you are off the train, make your way to the bus stop which is located right in front of the Yudanaka Station.
+When you are off the train, make your way to the bus stop, which is located right in front of the Yudanaka Station.
 Please bear in mind that you only have 1-2 buses per hour.
 The bus journey lasts 10-15 minutes, it costs 310 yen (or free if you have your Snow Monkey Pass).

 Snow Monkey Park Resort